Prison Capacity Programme – Phase 2

 Most low security accommodation throughout the prison network is already fully double bunked.
 It is proposed to double bunk four low security units to provide accommodation for an additional 80 prisoners.
 Subject to staffing and consultation these beds will be in operation by early 2017.

-With a forecast rise in the remand prisoner population, Building C will enable Corrections to ease pressure on remand capacity in the prison network.
-The height and location of the accommodation block remains unchanged from that approved by Auckland (City) Council in 2009.
-MECF is a critical site f due to its proximity to a number of Auckland’s courts.
+With the rise in the remand prisoner population, Building C will enable Corrections to ease pressure on remand capacity in the prison network.
+The height and location of the accommodation block remains unchanged from that approved by the Auckland (City) Council in 2009.
+MECF is a critical site due to its proximity to a number of Auckland’s courts.
 It is expected that construction will begin in the first half of 2017.

 Subject to consultation with staff and unions it is anticipated that Building C will come into service late 2019.